Don’t think about a pink elephant.

 Instead of: “Don’t make assumptions about the user’s knowledge” Try: “Explain each step fully”

-Instead of: “Don’t output code blocks” Try: “Respond in plain prose” or “Explain the concept without examples”
+Instead of: “Don’t output code blocks” Try: “Respond in plain prose” or “Explain without examples”

-The pattern: state what you want directly.
-Describe the target, not the things surrounding it.
+The trick: describe what you want directly.
+Name the target, not the things around it.

 The Human Parallel

-This isn’t just an LLM quirk.
-Humans struggle with negative instructions too.
-“Don’t forget to…” is famously less effective than “Remember to…” Sports psychologists know that “don’t miss” primes the concept of missing.
+Humans aren’t great with negative instructions either.
+“Don’t forget to…” is less effective than “Remember to…” Every sports psychologist knows “don’t miss” primes the concept of missing.
 “Hit the target” works better.

-The pink elephant problem predates AI by millennia.
-We just built machines that inherit it.
+The pink elephant thing is ancient.
+We built machines that inherited it.

 When Negation Works